AmigaPorts/AROS-main/README.md

 docker build --rm -t "amigadev/arosv1-cross-toolchain:x86_64" --build-arg HAVE_LOCAL_PACKAGES=1 -f Dockerfile.x86_64 .

+It also needs the [contribs packages](https://github.com/AmigaPorts/AROS-contrib) (third-party libraries).
+If you already have a "contrib" directory, it will be used instead of checking out the repo.

 To run the image for tests/debugging:

 docker run --rm -it "amigadev/arosv1-cross-toolchain:x86_64" /bin/bash